 On June 20, 2018, the FASB issued ASU 2018-07 which simplifies the accounting for share-based payments granted to nonemployees for goods and services.
 Under the ASU, most of the guidance on such payments to nonemployees would be aligned with the requirements for share-based payments granted to employees.
 Previously, share-based payment arrangements to nonemployees were accounted for under ASC 718, while nonemployee share-based payments issued for goods and services were accounted for under ASC 505-50.
-Before the amendment, the major difference for the Company (but not limited to) was the determination of measurement date, which generally is the date on which the measurement of equity classified share-based payments fixed.
+Before the amendment, the major difference for the Company (but not limited to) was the determination of measurement date, which generally is the date on which the measurement of equity classified share-based payments becomes fixed.
 Equity classified share-based payments for employees was fixed at the time of grant.
-Equity-classified nonemployee share-based payment of performance by the counterparty is reached or the date which the counterparty's performance is complete.
+Equity-classified nonemployee share-based payment awards are no longer measured at the earlier of the date which a commitment for performance by the counterparty is reached or the date at which the counterparty's performance is complete.
 They are now measured at the grant date of the award, which is the same as share-based payments for employees.
 The Company adopted the requirements of the new rule as of January 1, 2019, the effective date of the new guidance.